 In The News

-Being BIPOC in the film industry has its own unique set of issues.
+Being Black in the film industry has its own unique set of issues.
 Acting on set, often the

 lighting is unflattering to those with darker skin tones.
 The quantity of Black creatives in the union is a staggering low numbers.

 with Guest Panelists: